Leadership: What Makes A Good Leader - Article

 One of those factors of good leadership is communication.
 Communication is one of the most key elements of leadership.
 Good communication skills need to be learned in order to effectively become a good leader or manager.
 When communication occurs, as a leader, you will be able to accurately convey your ideas and thoughts to those that work for you.
 In fact, simply being able to convey these things in the first place, much less accurately, puts you in the right direction for leadership.
-If employees have no idea what is on your mind, your leadership is going to falter.
+If employees have no idea what is on their minds, your leadership is going to falter.
 Employees are not typically mind readers.

 If there is a problem a certain employee is experiencing, good communication can filter the problem out.
 You, as a leader, can dissect the problem and offer solutions in various ways.

 Ideas that are given to employees work both ways, as well.
 Employees can give helpful feedback and generate new ideas for you that help the company as well, when good communication is present.